vk-candpython/linux-init-research/README.md

 | `nanosleep` | High-resolution sleep with pseudo-random duration |

 **Research Finding:** This function introduces non-deterministic timing and complicates both static analysis and dynamic tracing.

+**What it does:** Timing obfuscation — performs dead-end computation with golden ratio constant and XOR cascade to produce a pseudo-random checksum, then uses it to calculate variable delays (8 seconds ± random microseconds via select(), plus 1 second ± random nanoseconds via nanosleep()).
+The volatile keyword prevents compiler optimization, complicating static analysis.

 </details>